National Center for Healthcare Leadership|

 - Click here to view the searchable online directory of NCAF-member administrative fellowship sites

-NCAF believes that (students will benefit from better coordination across the field in the development and operation of fellowship programs.
+NCAF believes that students will benefit from better coordination across the field in the development and operation of fellowship programs.
 Members agree to abide by the guidelines of the NCAF Code of Good Practice, which includes upholding uniform application dates.
-For 2017, these dates are:
+For 2019, these dates are:

-- A uniform initial offer date: Monday, November 13th
+- A uniform offer acceptance date: Wednesday, November 13th

 Administrative fellowships typically involve 1 to 2 year roles taken by recent graduates from master’s level programs (e.g., MHA, MHP, MPH, MPP, MBA, or equivalent degrees), and prepare early careerists for leadership-track careers in the health sector.
 Although these programs are widely viewed as highly valuable, there is equally widespread recognition that the historical ‘free market’ approach resulted in a highly inefficient process, one that created significant and needless pressure on student applicants, interfered substantially with their graduate studies, and resulted in substantial variability in program quality.